-A world class wellbeing retreat offering traditional Indian wellness programmess, often cited as one of the best in Asia – based on the Hindu Vedanta philosophy that peace, happiness and wellbeing comes from within and works together as one.
+A world-class wellbeing retreat offering traditional Indian wellness programmes, often cited as one of the best in Asia – based on the Hindu Vedanta philosophy that peace, happiness and wellbeing comes from within and works together as one.

 Spa & Wellness

 The 24,000 square foot spa boasts 24 treatment rooms with specialised areas for Ayurveda, Oriental and European systems of holistic health.
 Facilities include a temperature-controlled outdoor lap pool, state of the art gym, hydrotherapy pools and a sauna.
 There are an extensive team of qualified nutritionists, western & Ayurvedic physicians and spa therapists specialising in ancient Indian sciences and modern western treatments.